 We live in a seamless world where promotional messages are everywhere.
 Our minds don’t actually divide outbound vs. inbound messages.
 While it’s useful to examine the differences, it’s also important to realize that you don’t actually have to choose one type over the other.

 The Benefits of an Integrated Marketing Strategy

 Inbound and outbound marketing co-exist everywhere in the world today.
 There’s no reason you can’t use both.
-The two, in fact, complement each other.
+In fact, the two complement each other.
 You can use outbound tactics to reach a wide audience and build your brand while using inbound to reach a more targeted population.
 These two approaches are not mutually exclusive.
 In fact, they work very well together.

 - Outbound has its advantages as well.
 While outbound is often criticized for being un-targeted, this isn’t always a bad thing.
 When you reach a broader audience, you have a chance to lure new people into your niche.
 You’re also building overall familiarity with your brand.

 - You focus more on the quality of your messages.
 When you integrate inbound and outbound strategies, you start paying less attention to the differences between the two and more on how helpful and interesting your actual messages are.